single-cell-data/SOMA/abstract_specification.md

 Parameters:

-- `ids`: the rows to read.
-Defaults to 'all'.
+- `coords`: the rows to read.
+Defaults to all.
 Coordinates for each dimension may be specified by value, a value range (slice -- see the [indexing and slicing](#indexing-and-slicing) section below), an Arrow array of values, or a list of both.
 - `column_names`: the named columns to read and return.
 Defaults to all, including system-defined columns (`soma_joinid`).
 - `batch_size`: a [`SOMABatchSize`](#SOMABatchSize), indicating the size of each "batch" returned by the read iterator.
 Defaults to `auto`.
-- `partition`: an optional [`SOMAReadPartitions`](#SOMAReadPartitions) to partition read operations.
+- `partitions`: an optional [`SOMAReadPartitions`](#SOMAReadPartitions) to partition read operations.
 - `result_order`: a [`ResultOrder`](#resultorder) specifying the order of read results.
-- `value_filter``: an optional [value filter](#value-filters) to apply to the results.
+- `value_filter`: an optional [value filter](#value-filters) to apply to the results.
 Defaults to no filter.
 - [`platform_config`](#platform-specific-configuration): optional storage-engine-specific configuration.

 The `read` operation will return a language-specific iterator over one or more Arrow `Table` objects, allowing the incremental processing of results larger than available memory.
 The actual iterator used is delegated to language-specific SOMA specs.